 The streaming wars are heating up, from Netflix to Amazon Prime Video, and HBO Max to Disney+, and each service is offering plenty of exciting exclusives.
 It's easy to overlook just how rapidly the age of streaming changed the way audiences consume entertainment, and how seismic a shift it was when Netflix decided to evolve from that company you rent DVDs from to a multi-billion dollar content complex.
 In less than a decade, millions of people worldwide have completely changed how they watch film and television.
 When House of Cards released, it seemed like such a novelty to have every episode of a season of TV available to binge-watch, but now it’s the norm.

-Major networks and titans of the traditional studio system are getting in on the streaming game, each hoping to entice audiences with hotly-hyped exclusive content and deals you can’t get anywhere else.
+Major networks and titans of the traditional studio system are getting in on the streaming game, each hoping to entice audiences with hotly-hyped exclusive content and deals viewers can’t get anywhere else.
 It remains to be seen if this strategy has any longevity or if we quickly succumb to Peak Streaming Services.
 Are audiences willing to pay potentially hundreds of dollars a month for multiple platforms, as many do with their cable packages, or will they simply pick the one they like the most and stick to that?
 Whatever the case, consumers certainly won’t be short on choices in the coming years.
 Here are the streaming services available or arriving soon, and what to expect from each.

 Release date: Available now.